More experts now recommend medical masks. Good ones are hard to find.

 The South Korean government seized control of KF94 production and sends masks to pharmacies to sell at a set price.
 Singapore has offered free reusable masks in vending machines.
 Hong Kong residents can pick up masks at post offices.

-In Europe, medical masks have recently become more easily accessible and are widely available in pharmacies.
+In Europe, medical masks are now widely available at pharmacies.
 Austrian grocery stores distributed free masks last month after the government mandated them in stores and on public transportation.

-Germany launched a $3 billion program in December to give three free medical masks to older people or those with preexisting conditions — about one-third of the population.
+Germany launched a $3 billion program in December to give three free medical masks to older people and those with preexisting health conditions — about one-third of the population.
 The southern state of Bavaria recently made N95 equivalents mandatory in some public settings.

 Will the U.S. supply of these masks increase?

-Although President Biden signed an executive order last month expressing a need to develop a sustainable PPE supply chain, his administration has not released a specific plan to increase manufacturing.
-White House press secretary Jen Psaki has suggested that any additional supply would be directed toward health-care workers involved in vaccinations.
+Although President Biden signed an executive order last month expressing a need to develop a sustainable supply chain for protective gear, his administration has not released a specific plan to increase manufacturing.
+White House press secretary Jen Psaki has suggested that any additional supply would be directed toward health-care workers involved in the vaccination effort.

-Biden’s stimulus proposal also requested $30 billion for “supplies and protective gear,” but Congress has yet to strike a deal on a plan.
+Biden’s stimulus proposal also requested $30 billion for “supplies and protective gear,” but Congress has yet to reach a deal.

-Ensuring greater access to medical masks, for health-care workers and others, should be a critical part of the U.S. response as more transmissible variants threaten to reverse declining infections, said Abraar Karan, an internal-medicine doctor at Brigham and Women’s Hospital and Harvard Medical School.
+Ensuring greater access to medical masks, for health-care workers and others, should be a critical part of the U.S. response as the more highly transmissible variants threaten to reverse declining infections, said Abraar Karan, a doctor at Brigham and Women’s Hospital and Harvard Medical School.

 “As the virus gets better,” he said, “we need to get better in our response.”